CityLynx Gold Line: Future construction (Phase 3)

 The third and final phase of the CityLynx Gold Line, comprising extensions between Hawthorne Lane and Eastland CTC, and from French Street to Rosa Parks CTC, has been planned, but lacks funding.
 This 6 mi segment was originally scheduled for completion by 2023 at a cost of $231 million.
 In early April 2021, the city of Charlotte issued requests for qualifications for prospective firms to build the final phase of the Gold Line, which by then had been 30% designed.
 Firms were given until April 30 to apply, with final selections to be made by June 4 at the latest.

 As of 2021, no cost estimates have been developed for the third phase, nor have local, state or federal funds been allocated for construction.

 According to John Lewis, CATS CEO, the final phase of the Gold Line will cost significantly more than the previous two phases, as the 4 mi segment from Sunnyside Avenue near Novant Health Presbyterian Medical Center to the former Eastland Mall property near North Sharon Amity Road requires faster travel times, necessitating construction of a separate track in that area instead of having the streetcar share the road with traffic.
 This would make the streetcar function more like a light rail line in that stretch of rail.
 The remaining 2 mi of track extending west from French Street near Johnson C. Smith, and running along Beatties Ford Road to the Rosa Parks Place Community Transit Center, will include new bridges over Brookshire Boulevard and I-85.
-The route is estimated to be completed in 2033.